Children have the right to great stories

 Few have done more for the right of children to a rich inner life than Astrid Lindgren.
 The creator of stories beloved the world over, she was a renewer of children’s literature.
 She was also a steadfast humanist who made her voice heard in the public debate, speaking with moral conviction, with humor, and always with her focus on children and their future.
-When, in 2002, her voice finally fell silent, the Swedish government founded the Astrid Lindgren Memorial Award.
-It is an international literature prize awarded to those who continue to work in her spirit: with imagination, bravery, respect and empathy, and maintaining the highest degree of artistic excellence.
+When, in 2002, her voice finally fell silent, the Swedish Government decided to found an award to honour her contribution.
+Astrid LIndgren Memorial Award is awarded to those who continue to work in her spirit: with imagination, bravery, respect and empathy, and maintaining the highest degree of artistic excellence.

 Laureates over the years have shown a great diversity of style, character and subject matter.
 But they have one thing in common, which also unites them with Lindgren’s own values and lifework: the conviction that for young people, only the best is good enough, and that children’s culture is important and deserves our most serious attention.
 That—in spite of everything—there is a future, if we work together for a more humane, more dignified existence for people of all ages, regardless of ethnic, religious, social, or geographic background.
 And that what unites us is greater than what divides us, and all change begins with our children.

 The prize amount of SEK 5,000,000 ($513,000) is a signal to the world that Sweden takes children’s reading very seriously.
 The reading experiences we have as children mold us for life and shape our worldview.
 The young have a right to excellent literature: to books that are entertaining, innovative, challenging, or complex.
 This is a prerequisite for democracy and open societies.
 Reading books in translation fosters understanding among people and cultures.
 What will happen if our children never gain access to the worlds opened up by reading?
 Or as Astrid Lindgren herself said in “That’s why children need books”, the speech she held at the reception of the H C Andersen Award in April 1958: